kevinyswong/kevinyswong.github.io/index.md

 <h4>2021-02-20, 六.
 How it Ends and Elsewhere Begins Anew.</h4>
 <p>
 A daughter returns to Greece with her father who was born there.
 He is returning to exhume is mother.
-The country's shortage of land means the dead lie in rented land, staying for three years before their family must come to retrieve their bones to make room for someone else.
+The country's shortage of burial space means the dead lie in rented land, staying for three years before their family must come to retrieve their bones to make room for someone else.
 The uncle hadn't left the small town with the father decades ago and is the one digging.
 He clears away the soil, pulling up bits of coffin and bone.
 The Greeks bury their dead facing west, where the sun sets and where life ends.
 The daughter is next to her father.
 First comes the skull with the hair still brown.
 Then a shoulder bone, a clavicle, and some ribs.
 The daughter takes a second to look at her father and then back to her uncle.
-More bones come up, and he reached a femur and the feet.
-The uncle and the father put together with their hands the pieces.
+More bones come up, and he reaches a femur and the feet.
+The uncle steps out.
+He and the father put the pieces together with their hands.
 When they are done, the daughter looks at her father who is looking at his mother assembled on the ground.
-The daughter wonders if she might one day stand where her father is.
-She glances at the ground and thinks, that's where life once was.
+The daughter feels guilty when the thought occurs to her that she might one day stand where her father is.
+The thought lingers for a second before she glances at the ground and thinks, that's where life once was.
 Only the three of them are present, and the ceremony has no music or fanfare.
 Her father will box his mother's remains and bring them to a room that also houses others she'd grown up with.
-The daughter knows that when she returns to work next week, she will have to entertain her colleagues in the usual office banter.
+A gentle breeze in the air.
+The daughter knows that when she returns to work next week, she will have to rejoin her colleagues in the usual office banter.
 The sun is heavy this afternoon.
 </p>

 <p>